kartavya1710/example-tauri-v2-python-server-sidecar/README.md

 This should give you everything you need to build a local, native application that can use other programs to perform specialized work (like a server, llm engine or database).

 - Launch and communicate with any binary or runtime written in any language.
-This example uses a single Python executable.
+This example uses a Python executable.

-- Communicate between frontend (javascript) and a spawned server via http.
+- Communicate between frontend (javascript) and backend (Python) server via http.

 - IPC communication between frontend (javascript) and Tauri (Rust) framework.